Worker security are located at the top level security.protocol=SSL ssl.truststore.location=/var/private/ssl/kafka.client.truststore.jks ssl.truststore.password=test1234

 As of now, there is no way to change the configuration for connectors individually, but if your server supports client authentication over SSL, it is possible to use a separate principal for the worker and the connectors.
 In this case, you need to generate a separate certificate for each of them and install them in separate keystores.
 In the example below, we show what the worker configuration might look like in this case:

-# Worker authentication settings security.protocol=SSL ssl.truststore.location=/var/private/ssl/kafka.client.truststore.jks ssl.truststore.password=test1234 ssl.keystore.location=/var/private/ssl/kafka.worker.keystore.jks ssl.keystore.password=worker1234 ssl.key.password=worker1234 # Source authentication settings producer.security.protocol=SSL producer.ssl.truststore.location=/var/private/ssl/kafka.client.truststore.jks producer.ssl.truststore.password=test1234 producer.ssl.keystore.location=/var/private/ssl/kafka.connector.keystore.jks producer.ssl.keystore.password=connector1234 producer.ssl.key.password=connector1234 # Sink authentication settings consumer.security.protocol=SSL consumer.ssl.truststore.location=/var/private/ssl/kafka.client.truststore.jks consumer.ssl.truststore.password=test1234 consumer.ssl.keystore.location=/var/private/ssl/kafka.connector.keystore.jks consumer.ssl.keystore.password=connector1234 consumer.ssl.key.password=connector1234
+# Worker authentication settings security.protocol=SSL ssl.truststore.location=/var/private/ssl/kafka.client.truststore.jks ssl.truststore.password=test1234 ssl.keystore.location=/var/private/ssl/kafka.worker.keystore.jks ssl.keystore.password=worker1234 ssl.key.password=worker1234 # Source authentication settings producer.security.protocol=SSL producer.ssl.truststore.location=/var/private/ssl/kafka.client.truststore.jks producer.ssl.truststore.password=test1234 producer.ssl.keystore.location=/var/private/ssl/kafka.source.keystore.jks producer.ssl.keystore.password=connector1234 producer.ssl.key.password=connector1234 # Sink authentication settings consumer.security.protocol=SSL consumer.ssl.truststore.location=/var/private/ssl/kafka.client.truststore.jks consumer.ssl.truststore.password=test1234 consumer.ssl.keystore.location=/var/private/ssl/kafka.sink.keystore.jks consumer.ssl.keystore.password=connector1234 consumer.ssl.key.password=connector1234

-Using separate principals for the connectors allows you to define access control lists (ACLs) with some finer granularity.
+Using separate principals for the connectors allows you to define access control lists (ACLs) with finer granularity.
 For example, you can use this capability to prevent the connectors themselves from writing to any of internal topics used by the Connect cluster.
-Although we have used the same principal for sources and sinks in this example, they could be different as well.
-This would allow you to prevent sink connectors from writing to any topics.
+Additionally, you can use different keystores for source and sink connectors and enable scenarios where source connectors have only write access to a topic but sink connectors have only read access to the same topic.

 Note that if you are using SASL for authentication, you must use the same principal for workers and connectors as only a single JAAS is currently supported on the client side at this time as described here.

-At a minimum, the worker must be given access to all the internal topics it needs to access and to the common group which all workers in the cluster join.
+Workers must be given access to all the internal topics required by Connect and to the common group which all workers in the cluster join.
 The table below shows each required permission and the relevant configuration setting used to define its value.

 See Adding ACLs for documentation on creating new ACLs from the command line.